temujin9/temujin9.github.io/resume.md

 </style>

 > Nathaniel P. Eliot
-> 1132B Mason Ave, Austin, TX 78721
 > [+1 512 786 8842](tel:+15127868842)
 > [resume@t9productions.com](mailto:resume@t9productions.com)
 >
 > References are available at [https://www.linkedin.com/in/temujin9/](https://www.linkedin.com/in/temujin9/)

 ## Career Objective
-Build enterprise-class architecture for small and medium businesses, using high quality open-source components.
+Develop enterprise-class open-source architecture, and help teams adopt and take advantage of it.

 ## Relevant Skills
-* ***General:*** Over twenty years of professional experience in information technology.
+* ***General:*** Decades of professional experience in information technology.
 Comfortable with many positions, from project manager to sole developer.
 Quick study and capable researcher, self-trained in all computer skills.
 Heavy emphasis on test-driven design, repeatable infrastructure, and other agile development and architecture practices.
 Experienced at debugging, both personal code and existing systems.
 Strong preferences for low cost, open source, and inter-operable solutions.
 Solid writing and copy-editing skills, including technical and policy writing.

 * ***Software Development:*** Primary focus in system automation, including customization and extension of many popular open-source packages.
 Strong skills in functional and object-oriented programming across many diverse languages.
 Comfortable with most layers of common development stacks, with a preference for deep system integration.